Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Algebraic Multigrid Methods

 Due to Lemma~\ref{lem:g5sym} it is natural to choose

-in the aggregation based intergrid operators: if $P$ is built from vectors $v_1, \ldots, v_N$ which approximate right eigenvectors to small eigenvalues of $D$, then $R = (\Gamma_5 P)^H$ is built from vectors $\hat{v}_i = \Gamma_5 v_i$ which approximate left eigenvectors to small eigenvalues.
+in the aggregation based intergrid operators: if $P$ is built from vectors $v_1, \ldots, v_N$ which approximate right eigenvectors with small eigenvalues of $D$, then $R = (\Gamma_5 P)^H$ is built from vectors $\hat{v}_i = \Gamma_5 v_i$ which approximate left eigenvectors with small eigenvalues.